google/applied-computing-series/ac1/_sources/sql/aggregating.rst

 Extension: Numbered Column Aliases
 ----------------------------------

-This section covers no new concepts, but introduces a conventient shorthand notation.
+This section covers no new concepts, but introduces a convenient shorthand notation.
 When using ``GROUP BY`` and ``ORDER BY``, you can often (this is supported in almost all SQL servers, but not all) reference columns using the number in which they are selected.
 For example, the following two queries are